openshift/enhancements/enhancements/storage/csi-vsphere-operator.md

 To solve this following alternatives were considered:

 * We could provide manual instructions to the user about updating hardware version of their VMs.
-This won't be automatic but in some cases not even possible because some existing VMs can't be upgraded to HW version 15 in-place.
+This won't be automatic but in some cases not even possible because some existing VMs can't be upgraded to HW version 15 in-place and hence this option is ruled out.
 * We could update installer to set HW version 15 - when appropriate hypervisor version(6.7u3 or higher) is detected.
 * For UPI install - we can additionally document required HW version while creating VMs.

-#### StoragePolicy configuration

-Currently while deploying Openshift a user can configure datastore used by OCP via install-config.yaml. vSphere CSI driver however can't use datastore directly and must be configured with vSphere storage policy.
-This can be done by an optional field in `vsphere.Platform` type of installer and if populated vsphere CSI driver operator will create storageClass with selected vSphere storage policy.

-One downside of having storage policy as an optional field is - when in-tree vSphere driver is removed from Kubernetes then without a default storage policy configured in OCP - such clusters will come up with no default storageClass installed and will require manual creation of storageClasses.

 ### Deployment strategy